|

 The

-pictures opposite may not be of currently available cars at this moment (we turn
+pictures opposite may not be of currently available cars at this moment (we

-our usual stock.
+our stock.

 Current